devtools::install_github("problemofpoints/reservetestr")

 mutate(acc_yr = factor(acc_yr), dev_lag = factor(dev_lag)) %>%

-post_predict_draws <- future_tri %>%
+select(-value)post_predict_draws <- future_tri %>%

 tidybayes::add_predicted_draws(est_cl_bayesian_nb) %>%